 The final word on how to place your hands during meditation

-While there’s no shortage of opinions on how to put your hands during meditation, here’s the bottom line:
+While there’s no shortage of opinions on which hand poses for meditation should be used, here’s the bottom line:

 Unless you feel spiritually called to put your hands a certain way, you should just focus on placing your hands in the most comfortable position possible.